joj-macho/pyProgramCollection/README.md

-# Description

 This is a collection of Python programs I have written over time.

+# Program Description

+- Birthday Paradox
+- Blackjack